nightcomdev/opnsense/README.md

 # Tuning OPNsense tunables, Unbound, QoS, Intel i226-V
 This repository contains tips & tricks, optimization and tuning of Unbound, QoS, Intel i226-V and OPNsense it self.
-Be aware that it's optimized for hardware listed in section Hardware, adjust config to your needs
+Be aware that it's optimized for hardware listed in section Hardware, adjust config to your needs.
 #### Before any changes make BACKUP of you current config!
 #### Always use testing environment, don't work on production environment!
 #### All changes in your config you doing on your own risk!